nikitavoloboev/data/productivity/flow/rules.md

 ## Life
 - Simplify as much as possible.
 Never repeat myself.
+- Remember the [lessons I learned](../../life/lessons-learned.md).
+So as to not repeat the mistakes I have made.

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.